syncfusion-content/wpf-docs/wpf/DocIo/Working-with-Bookmarks.md

 DocIO provides support to navigate to bookmarks.
 For details, see BookmarkNavigator.

-> Note: Modification of bookmarks in the Bookmarks Collection causes document corruption.
+N> Modification of bookmarks in the Bookmarks Collection causes document corruption.

 The following code example illustrates how to use bookmarks.